akwmak/djangoref/README.md

 # Django Cheat Sheet

 The goal of this in-progress repository will be to concisely capture / document common, core Django tools.
 Where appropriate, code samples will be added to highlight common use cases.
+Links to popular Stack Overflow answers will also be added to further explain topics.

 ## Contents